bglarkin/tallgrass_restoration_legacies/microbial_diagnostics.md

 Samples sorted by sequence abundance

-Six fields would be removed if we cut off the sequence depth at 5000.
+Six samples would be removed if we cut off the sequence depth at 5000.

 Sequence abundance jumps from 4948 to 5221, which is a big jump compared with the rest of the table.
 This makes 5000 look good as a cutoff.
 No